$\Delta$-PINNs: physics-informed neural networks on complex geometries: Numerical experiments

-This equation has multiple applications, for instance, in cardiac electrophysiology \cite{sahli2020physics} and seismology \cite{smith2020eikonet}, because it can be used to model the arrival times of a traveling wave.
-In the particular form shown in equation~\ref{eq:Eikonal}, the solution $u(\vec{x})$ can be interpreted as the geodesic distance from the point $\vec{x}_b$ to any point in the manifold $\vec{x}$.
+where $\nabla_S u := \nabla - (\mathbf{n}\cdot\nabla u)\mathbf{n}$ is the surface gradient.
+This equation has multiple applications, for instance, in cardiac electrophysiology \cite{Pezzuto2017Fast, sahli2020physics} and seismology \cite{smith2020eikonet}, because it can be used to model the arrival times of a traveling wave.
+In the particular form shown in Eq.~\eqref{eq:Eikonal}, the solution $u(\vec{x})$ can be interpreted as the geodesic distance from the point $\vec{x}_b$ to any point $\vec{x}$ on the manifold.

 In this example, we will solve this equation on the surface of a coil, which is generated by an helix with 30 mm of diameter and 12 mm per revolution of pitch.
 This curve is extruded with a circular cross-section with 5 mm of radius.
-The resulting geometry can be seen in Figure~\ref{fig01}, which is discretized with 1546 points and 3044 triangles.
-We can generate a ground truth solution of the Eikonal equation by randomly selecting a point on the mesh for $\vec{x}_b$ and then applying the exact geodesic algorithm \cite{mitchell1987discrete} as implemented in libigl \cite{libigl}.
+The resulting geometry can be seen in Figure~\ref{fig01}, which is discretized with 1,546 points and 3,044 triangles.
+We can generate a ground truth solution of the Eikonal equation by randomly selecting a point on the mesh for $\vec{x}_b$ and then applying the exact geodesic algorithm \cite{mitchell1987discrete} as implemented in \texttt{libigl}~\cite{libigl}.
 We randomly select 40 points of this solution to use as data $u_i$.
-In this case, the partial differential equation loss defined in~\ref{eq:mse_pde} takes the form:
+In this case, the partial differential equation loss defined in~\eqref{eq:mse_pde} takes the form